johnbillion/user-switching/readme.txt

 = Translations Included =

+ * Arabic by Hassan Hisham
- * Chinese Simplified by Tunghsiao Liu (Sparanoid)
+ * Chinese Simplified by Tunghsiao Liu
+ * Farsi (Persian) by Amin Ab
  * German by Ralph Stenzel
+ * Japanese by Yusuke Hayasaki
+ * Lithuanian by Tommixoft
- * Farsi (Persian) by Amin Ab
+ * Polish by Bartosz Arendt
  * Slovak by Max Samael
- * Polish by Bartosz Arendt
- * Lithuanian by Tommixoft
- * Arabic by Hassan Hisham

 == Installation ==